hardcamls/zprize/msm-point-representation.md

 the Weierstrass form.
 Point Addition in Twisted edwards curve is significantly cheaper than in the vanilla weierstrass form.

-This page details the algorithms to convert points in the original weistrass form into scaled Twisted edwards form.
+This page details the algorithms to convert points in the original Weierstrass form into scaled Twisted edwards form.
 We go into greater detail about [our pipelined point adder in a different page](msm-mixed-point-addition-with-precomputation.html).